evilsoft/crocks/README.md

 #### `tryCatch : (a -> b) -> a -> Either e b`
 Typical try-catch blocks are very imperative in their usage.
 This `tryCatch` function provides a means of capturing that imperative nature in a simple declarative style.
 Pass it a function that could fail and it will return you another function wrapping the first function.
 When called the new function will either return the result in an `Either.Right` if everything was good, or an error wrapped in an `Either.Left` if it fails.

+### Logic Functions
+The functions in this section are used to represent logical branching in a declarative manner.
+Each of these functions require either `Pred`s or predicate functions in their input.
+Since these functions work with Preds and predicate functions, rather than values, this allows for composeable, "lazy" evaluation.

+#### `and : ((a -> Boolean) | Pred) -> ((a -> Boolean) | Pred) -> a -> Boolean`
+Say you have two predicate functions or `Pred`s and would like to combine them into one predicate over conjunction, well you came to the right place, `and` accepts either predicate functions or `Pred`s and will return you a function ready to take a value.
+Once that value is passed, it will run it through both of the predicates and return the result of combining it over a `logical and`.
+This is super helpful combined with `or` for putting together reusable, complex predicates.
+As they follow the general form of `(a -> Boolean)` they are easily combined with other logic functions.

+#### `ifElse : ((a -> Boolean) | Pred) -> (a -> b) -> (a -> c) -> a -> b | c`
+Whenever you need to modify a value based some condition and want a functional way to do it without some imperative `if` statement, then reach for `ifElse`.
+This function take a predicate (some function that returns a Boolean) and two functions.
+The first is what is executed when the predicate is true, the second on a false condition.
+This will return a function ready to take a value to run through the predicate.
+After the value is evaluated, it will be ran through it's corresponding function, returning the result as the final result.
+This function comes in really handy when creating lifting functions for Sum Types (like `Either` or `Maybe`).

+#### `not : ((a -> Boolean) | Pred) -> a -> Boolean`
+When you need to negate a predicate function or a `Pred`, but want a new predicate function that does the negation, then `not` is going to get you what you need.
+Using `not` will allow you to stay as declarative as possible.
+Just pass `not` your predicate function or a `Pred`, and it will give you back a predicate function ready for insertion into your flow.
+All predicate based functions in `crocks` take either a `Pred` or predicate function, so it should be easy to swap between the two.

+#### `or : ((a -> Boolean) | Pred) -> ((a -> Boolean) | Pred) -> a -> Boolean`
+Say you have two predicate functions or `Pred`s and would like to combine them into one predicate over disjunction, look no further, `or` accepts either predicate functions or `Pred`s and will return you a function ready to take a value.
+Once that value is passed, it will run it through both of the predicates and return the result of combining it over a `logical or`.
+This is super helpful combined with `and` for putting together reusable, complex predicates.
+As they follow the general form of `(a -> Boolean)` they are easily combined with other logic functions.

 #### `unless : ((a -> Boolean) | Pred) -> (a -> b) -> a -> a | b`
 There may come a time when you need to adjust a value when a condition is false, that is where `unless` can come into play.
 Just provide a predicate function (a function that returns a Boolean) and a function to apply your desired modification.
 This will get you back a function that when you pass it a value, it will evaluate it and if false, will run your value through the provided function.
 Either the original or modified value will be returned depending on the result of the predicate.
 Check out `when` for a negated version of this function.